Rhubarb meringue pie or German rhubarb tart, this is the best rhubarb meringue pie ever!!!

-- 500 ml/ 2 cups juice from the rhubarb-sugar mixture + some water or apple juice if necessary
+- 500 ml juice from the rhubarb-sugar mixture + some water or apple juice if necessary 2 cups

-- 3 egg whites, large
+- 3 egg whites large

-- 130 g/ ⅔ cups/ 4.6 oz granulated sugar
+- 130 g granulated sugar 2/3 cups/ 4.6 oz

 - Preheat the oven to 200 degrees Celsius/ 390 degrees Fahrenheit.

 - Line springform: Turn it onto the working surface and knead very briefly to form a ball.
-Press the ball into a large circle, place this into the spring form (26 cm/ about 10 inch diameter) and press it with your fingers to cover the bottom of the pan.
+Press the ball into a large circle, place this into the springform (26 cm/ about 10-inch diameter) and press it with your fingers to cover the bottom of the pan.
 Press some more to form a rim about 4 cm/ 1.5 inch high.

 - Strain and reserve the juice that the rhubarb released.
-You should have 500 ml/ 2 cups rhubarb juice.
+You should have 500 ml/ 2 cups of rhubarb juice.
 If you don't have enough, fill the rest with water or some apple juice.

 - Bake the pie for 35 minutes before topping it with the meringue.

-- To make the meringue, place the egg whites into a clean bowl and whisk with an electric mixer until quite stiff.
-Add the last 130 g/ ⅔ cups granulated sugar gradually and continue whisking until the mixture becomes stiff and glossy.
+- Whisk the egg whites: Place into a clean bowl and whisk with an electric mixer until quite stiff.
+Add the last 130 g/ 2/3 cups granulated sugar gradually and continue whisking until the mixture becomes stiff and glossy.